utopia-foss/utopia/doc/models/ForestFire.rst

-``ForestFire`` model
+``ForestFire`` Model
 ====================

-The ForestFire model simulates the development of a forest under influence of forest fires.
+The ``ForestFire`` model simulates the development of a forest under influence of forest fires.
 Trees grow on a random basis and fires cause their death, for a whole cluster instantaneously (two state model).

 Fundamentals
 ------------